MaxWasUnavailable/LethalModDataLib/README.md

 **non-static** fields or properties, the attribute will be ignored unless you register the class' instance with the ModDataHandler through the `RegisterInstance` method.

+The ModData handler will save the **original** value of your field or property, and use this when no mod data exists when loading a save file.
+This ensures you don't need to manually reset a value whenever a player would switch saves, or when a new save is created.
+If you wish to reset a value when a game over happens, you can use the `ResetWhen` parameter.

 This is the attribute's constructor signature:

 ```csharp